quicwg/base-drafts/draft-ietf-quic-http.md

 Frame type definitions in HTTP/QUIC often use the QUIC variable-length integer encoding.
 In particular, Stream IDs use this encoding, which allow for a larger range of possible values than the encoding used in HTTP/2.
+Some frames in HTTP/QUIC use an identifier rather than a Stream ID (e.g. Push IDs in PRIORITY frames).
 Redefinition of the encoding of extension frame types might be necessary if the encoding includes a Stream ID.

 Other than this issue, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with Stream 2 or 3 in HTTP/QUIC.